mjohndus/dyndns-netcup-sh/README.md

 ## Output
 **Example outputs for IPv4:**

-1. Cronjob
+**1. Cronjob**
 - 0,30 * * * * /your path to/dncapi.sh -U example.de AAAA

      - Using in cronjob:
-   --> if NO Error or Update
+       - --> if NO Error or Update
-   --> debug and force not activated
+       - --> debug and force not activated
      - there is no Output

-2. Output (debug -d with force -f)
+**2. Output (debug -d with force -f)**
-   - force Ignores ipcheck:
+- Force Ignores ipcheck:
-   --> is something to do changes are made
+  - --> is something to do changes are made
 - debug prints some (login)informations

 user@xxxx:~# ./dncapi.sh -dfU example.de A
 ```